Codependence, ACA, Alcohol, Drugs, Addiction Counseling

 Research suggests that there is no “one size fits all” path to recovery from alcohol or drug use disorders or any type of addiction or addictive type issues.
 In my experience many things can help so its not an either/or.

-My private boutique counseling practice may be preferable to those who choose to obtain substance use or alcohol or drug counseling in a private individual format rather than in a group at a clinic or addiction treatment program.
+My private boutique counseling practice may be preferable to those who choose to obtain substance use or alcohol or drug counseling in a private format rather than in a group at a clinic or addiction treatment program.

 If more formal addiction treatment is indicated, and requested, I can assist you in the decision process of which treatment, support, or options would best meet you or your loved one’s needs.

 Many of my counseling clients do not require formal drug or alcohol treatment since they are looking for help before it’s reached that stage where their alcohol or drug use has become an addiction.
 Others already went that route and want to take their progress to another level.